-We are also running this course from May onwards every month in the Peak District near Bakewell.
+We are also running this course from May to October every month in the Peak District near Bakewell.
 See here for further details of our beginners’ photography courses in the Peak District.

 Beginners’ Digital Photography (Part 2) – Getting Creative.

 Saturday July 28th – 10.00am to 5.00pm.
 A day out on the moors just as the heather is beginning to turn them purple.
-Half of the day will be spent photographing abandoned millstones, rock formations and gritstone edges, and for the rest of the time we will be down in a beautiful little valley photographing waterfalls.
+Fully booked.

 We also run this course in other parts of Derbyshire and the Peak District.
 You can see more details of all our beginners’ digital photography (part 2) courses here.